westseii/CS-3640-Assignment-4/sources.md

 Scott West

 #### Credits (NOT final):
 Leon Deng: Tested and reviewed code.
-Went to Office Hours<br>
+Went to office hours on our behalf.<br>
 Justin Liu: Worked on `HTTPProber`.
 Assisted with 3-way handshake.
 Tested and reviewed code.<br>
 Scott West: Worked on `DNSProber` and `RouteProber`, and on the `__start_connection()` 3-way handshake.
 Managed the Git repository.